QGEP/docs/en/admin-guide/db-customization/index.rst

 The combination of both allows to introduce small customizations of the data model such as adding fields to existing base tables or extending views by joining additional tables.

 Before going further, we strongly recommend to ask the community if you have any doubts about how to store any information in the database.
+QGEP complies with `SIA 405 <http://www.sia.ch/405>`_ Waste Water and `VSA-DSS <http://dss.vsa.ch>`_ datamodel.

 If QGEP data model is not able yet to hold some data, please let us know what kind and how it should be handled.
 QGEP data model is a standard proof adaptative model and could follow your needs.